 Local and overseas volunteers play an integral part in operations at our Table View (Western Cape) and Gqeberha (Eastern Cape) centres, providing thousands of hours of much-needed conservation work.
-Except in the case of school community service, volunteers must be over the age of 18, hard working and passionate about saving seabirds.
+Volunteers must be over the age of 18, hard working and passionate about saving seabirds.
 School-going groups under the age of 18 are accommodated through an off-site volunteering programme.